kameryn1811/Bandcamp-Downloader/README.md

 ## Troubleshooting

 **Windows SmartScreen Warning**
-- When you open BandcampDownloader.exe, Windows might say: "Windows protected your PC"
+- When you open BandcampDownloader.exe for the first time, Windows might say: "Windows protected your PC"
 - This happens because the app isn’t code-signed (certificates are pricey, and this is a free open-source project).
 - No worries, it’s safe to run.
 The EXE is the same code you can read on GitHub.
-- **To continue:** Click "More info" amd "Run anyway"
+- **To continue:** Click "More info" amd "Run anyway", Windows won't nag you again for the same. exe.
 - **Want extra peace of mind?** - You can review the code, build it yourself, or use the standalone Python script like in Option 2.

 **"Python not found"**